Events

 Collage of researchers; harlequin duck stands on rock, staff study plant plots, and videographer films harlequin ducks.

-A variety of research is conducted within Glacier and Waterton Lakes National Parks.
-The CCRLC coordinates brown bags and other events to share this research with park staff and the public.
+The CCRLC coordinates media, publications, and outreach events to share research with park staff and the public.

 NPS Photos